Benjamin Goodwin Seielstad

 Benjamin Goodwin Seielstad, who worked as B. G. Seielstad, (December 23, 1886 – July 1, 1960) was an American painter and illustrator.
 He claimed his first job was covering the 1906 San Francisco earthquake.
 He worked for a variety of newspapers and for Popular Science Monthly in the 1930s before working at Life magazine in the 1940s.
 He was accorded a great deal of latitude in illustrating articles for Popular Science Monthly on topics such as an automated freeway, a futuristic city, and "How The World Will End".

 Early life and family

 Benjamin Seielstad was born in Lake Wilson, Minnesota, on December 23, 1886, to Gudbrund Julius Seielstad, a farmer, and his wife Carrie Goodwin Benson.
 Both had migrated to the United States from Norway.
-Seielstad married Nathalie Pomeroy around 1912 with whom he had a daughter, Lucile, born in Los Angeles in 1914.
+Seielstad married Nathalie Pomeroy around 1912; the couple had a daughter, Lucile, born in Los Angeles in 1914.

 He studied at the Art Students League of New York where one of his contemporaries was Jean Mannheim.